jigmeloday/library/README.md

 [//]: # (#)
 ### Hi,
-this is online library app.
+This is online library app.
 I made this app to learn nodejs with React ts.
 For now this app is mainly for showing books, sharing books, posting book, creating user, searching prefect book to read.
 ***